prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - Show window buttons in top bar: Never
 - User Themes by fmuellner
 - (light- or dark-top-bar) Volume Scroller by trflynn89
+- Wallpaper Light Switch (in `configs/extensions/`)
+  - Run the following to move the extension to the GNOME extension directory: `cp ~/Repos/fedora-38-configuration/configs/extensions/wallpaper-light-switch@prestonharberts.github.com/ ~/.local/share/gnome-shell/extensions/ -r`
+  - Set your wallpaper, then press `Alt+F2`, and enter in `r` to restart the GNOME shell.
 - (light- or dark-top-bar) Worksapce Dry Names by ecrevisseMiroir (typo included)
   - Name workspaces Primary, Secondary, and so on
 - Workspace Switcher Manager by GdH